Porting NEXTSPACE to FreeBSD: A Seven-Phase Journey

 I don’t know how this wasn’t a problem on Linux.
 And for whatever reason, in my prior hack-it-together approach, I somehow didn’t hit thread errors.
 Maybe I installed something wrong.

-Having accumulated the data, I realized it was a really hard problem.
-I posted this update.
-It was a cry for help but also the moment before I started leaning even more on Claude Code.
-I was so close, but I just was not going to have the time to level up in all the required disciplines necessary in order to be able to make this work before the new year.
+Having accumulated the data from all that logging, I realized this was a really hard problem.
+That update was a cry for help—but also the moment before I started leaning even more heavily on Claude Code.
+I was so close, but I was not going to have the time to level up in all three required disciplines before the new year.

 NEXTSPACE running on FreeBSD